-❖ To import a shared .NET assembly into a .NET target:

-- 1 Right-click the target in the System Tree, select Properties from the popup menu, and select the .NET Assemblies tab. - 2 Click the Add button to open the Import .NET Assembly dialog box. - 3 Select a shared assembly from the list and click OK.
+- \ To import a shared .NET assembly into a .NET target: - 1 Right-click the target in the System Tree and select .NET Assemblies. - 2 Click the Add button to open the Import .NET Assembly dialog box. - 3 Select a shared assembly from the list and click OK.